kaosagnt/useful-utilities/README.md

 		Test a host to see which TLS / SSL protocols are enabled. ie SSlv3, TLSv1.0, TLSv1.1, TLSv1.2, TLSv1.3

+## macOS

+	ntfs-3g
+		remount-ntfs
+			A script to remount an NTFS volume as read / write.
+			By default macOS will mount all NTFS volumes as read only.

 ## Security

 	kali_cybersecurity